pgharts/trusty-cms/README.md

 For example, the BlogPage type below maps to the route `get 'blog/:slug'`, so its route segment is `'blog'`.

-For custom Page models that rely on default routing behavior, define a `DEFAULT_PAGE_TYPES_ROUTES` array listing their class names.
+For custom Page models that rely on default routing behavior, define a `DEFAULT_PAGE_TYPE_ROUTES` array listing their class names.
 TrustyCMS will use these mappings to correctly build page URLs for use in the admin UI.

 ```ruby
 CUSTOM_PAGE_TYPE_ROUTES = {